Step One - Application

 - You are exempt from the math section of the placement test and ready for college level math with any of the following scores: ACT Math 22+, SAT Math 530+, or MCA Math 1158.

 - If you have completed previous college coursework, you may be exempt from the placement test.
 Please request that your previous college/university send us an official transcript and inform our Admissions staff.

 Step Three - Paying for College

-- The ICC Foundation Scholarships application forms are available in early February and need to be completed by March.
-To apply electronically, just click on " Financial Aid."
+- The ICC Foundation Scholarships applications forms are available in early February and need to be completed by March.
+To apply electronically, just click on Financial Aid.

-- If you are not receiving financial aid (or getting enough aid to pay tuition), your tuition and fees must by paid by the first day of class unless you have set up a payment plan through NBS/Nelnet.
+- If you are not receiving financial aid (or getting enough aid to pay tuition), your tuition and fees must be paid by the first day of class unless you have set up a payment plan through NBS/NeInet.

 Step Four - Buy Books